One of the most profitable ways to succeed in Forex is using a long-term strategy.

-To understand what is a long-term strategy, what type of long term strategies there are, and how to prepare a trading plan for successful trades, we’ve prepared this complete guide for you.
+To understand what is a long-term strategy, what type of long-term forex strategies there are, and how to prepare a trading plan for successful trades, we’ve prepared this complete guide for you.

 Long term trading relies on fundamental and technical analysis using daily and weekly charts, it’s a trading style, in which you hold the position for a longer period of time.